Anello-Photonics/docs-A1/getting_started.rst

 Confirm that Python is installed and the version is at least 3.6

 If "python -v" shows version 2 despite Python 3 being installed, try "python3 -v" instead.
-IF that works, use "python3" instead of "python" in the following steps from command line.
+If that shows Python 3.x, use "python3" instead of "python" in the following steps from command line.

 2.2 Install the Software
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~